sahearn/Personal-Outlook-Calendars-Read/README.md

 After this, only a refresh token is necessary for any subsequent calls.
 Take note of file paths, since the token is stored in the filesystem.
 Adjust this as desired.

 ## Usage
-The main work is in `calendarView-batch_token-refresh.php`.
-See inline comments for details, but some high-level points to note:
+The main work uses the refresh token only, and is in `calendarView-batch_token-refresh.php`.
+See inline comments for details, but some high-level points to mention:
 - I have multiple Outlook calendars, so rather than make separate curl calls for each, Graph supports a single `$batch` operation
 - When defining query parameters, note the syntax difference between regular parameters like `startDateTime` and `endDateTime` versus [OData Query Parameters](https://learn.microsoft.com/en-us/graph/query-parameters?tabs=http) like `$select` and `$top` (with the dollar sign).
 - I pull all the calendars, combine them, sort the events, and output to a single JSON file.
 I can then use this JSON file in different ways depending on what I'm doing across other personal applications (wiki, family event planner, etc.)